tyleretters/lordsofthepit.com/_posts/2021-04-06-marchradnessrevue.md

 Long time reader, first time poster.
 You may know of me from my collected works on the merits of including [Ancestral Recall](http://www.understandingancestral.com/) in your 93/94 deck list, as well as my pioneering works on the positive effects of moving immediately to the second main phase.
 At any rate, I’d like to thank you for reading.

-This past February, the Lords organized another charity webcam event to keep our degenerates satiated in spite of the global pandemic.
-March Radness raised $417 to benefit the Chicago Restaurant Workers Relief Fund via [Southern Smoke](https://southernsmoke.org/chicago-relief-fund/).
+This past February, the Lords organized March Radness to keep our degenerates satiated in spite of the global pandemic.
+Eighteen participants raised $417 to benefit the Chicago Restaurant Workers Relief Fund via [Southern Smoke](https://southernsmoke.org/chicago-relief-fund/).
 The formats were [Classic](https://www.eternalcentral.com/classicmagicrules/) and [Middle School](https://www.eternalcentral.com/middleschool/) MTG, two formats I know very little about.

 ![Brain Drain](/assets/images/marchradness/friedmandrains.jpg)